Retirement Income Planning: Developing Your Distribution Strategy

 - Identify Gaps: Determine if your expected income will be enough to cover your expenses

-- Develop Strategies: Create a plan to address any gaps and optimize your income sources
+- Develop Strategies: Create a plan designed to help address any gaps in projected income

 - Implement and Monitor: Put your plan into action and review it regularly as your situation changes